©

 Megaliths Neolithic heritage

-Many of the dolmens, menhirs, alignments and tumuli built before our era have been destroyed or moved.
-The Bigouden region is nonetheless rich in megaliths, to be discovered along its paths and waterways.
+Over the centuries, many of the ancient dolmens, menhirs, alignments and tumuli have been destroyed or moved.
+However, Pays Bigouden is rich in prehistoric stones, which can be discovered along its paths and waterways.

 sacred stones